On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:I: Group of points of an isotropic simple group

 In this section we establish several results concerning groups of points of simple groups, in particular, Lemma \ref{Surjectivity}, Proposition \ref{Key} and Lemma \ref{AlphaUtimesbeta}, which play crucial role in the rest of the paper.

-\begin{defn} Let $A$ be an arbitrary commutative ring, and let $G$ be a reductive group scheme over $A$.
+\begin{defn} Let $G$ be a reductive group scheme over a commutative ring $A$.
 Assume that $G$ has a proper parabolic subgroup $P=P^+$ over $A$, and denote by $U^+$ its unipotent radical.
 By \cite[Exp.~XXVI Cor.~2.3, Th.
-4.3.2]{D-G} there exists a parabolic subgroup $P^-$ of $G$ opposite to $P^+$, and by~\cite[Exp.~XXVI Cor.~1.8]{D-G} any two such subgroups are conjugate by an element of $U^+(A)$.
+4.3.2]{SGA3} there exists a parabolic subgroup $P^-$ of $G$ opposite to $P^+$, and by~\cite[Exp.~XXVI Cor.~1.8]{SGA3} any two such subgroups are conjugate by an element of $U^+(A)$.
 Let $U^-$ be the unipotent radical of $P^-$.
-For any $A$-algebra $B$ we define the $P$-elementary subgroup $E_P(B)$ of the group $G(B)$ as follows:
+For any commutative $A$-algebra $B$ we define the $P$-elementary subgroup $E_P(B)$ of the group $G(B)$ as follows:

 \end{defn} \begin{lem} Let $B\to\bar B$ be a surjective $A$-algebra homomorphism.
 Then the induced homomorphism of elementary groups $E_P(B)\to E_P(\bar B)$ is also surjective. \end{lem} \begin{proof} By~\cite[Exp.XXVI Cor.
-2.5]{D-G} the $A$-schemes $U^+$ and $U^-$ are isomorphic to $A$-vector bundles of finite rank.
+2.5]{SGA3} the $A$-schemes $U^+$ and $U^-$ are isomorphic to $A$-vector bundles of finite rank.
 Thus, the maps $U^{\pm}(B)\to U^{\pm}(\bar B)$ are surjective. \end{proof}

-Let $l$ be an infinite field and $G_l$ be {\bf an isotropic simple simply-connected} $l$-group scheme.
+Let $l$ be a field and $G_l$ be an isotropic simple simply connected $l$-group scheme.
 Recall that an isotropic scheme contains an $l$-split rank one torus $\Bbb G_{m,l}$.
 Choose and fix two opposite parabolic subgroups $P_l=P^+_l$ and $P^-_l$ of the $l$-group scheme $G_l$.
 Let $U^+_l$ and $U^-_l$ be their unipotent radicals.
 We will be interested mostly in the group of points $G_l(l(t))$.
-The following definition originates from~\cite[MainTheorem]{T}. \begin{defn} Define $G_l(l(t))^+$ as a subgroup of the group $G_l(l(t))$ generated by $l(t)$-points of unipotent radicals of all parabolic subgroups of $G_l$ defined over the field $l$. \end{defn}
+The following definition originates from~\cite[Main theorem]{T}. \begin{defn} Define $G_l(l(t))^+$ as the subgroup of the group $G_l(l(t))$ generated by $l(t)$-points of unipotent radicals of all parabolic subgroups of $G_l$ defined over the field $l$. \end{defn}

 \begin{rem} Clearly, $l(t)=l(t^{-1})$.
 Thus,

 \end{rem}

 By definition the group $G_l(l(t))^+$ is generated by unipotent radicals of {\it all\/} $l$-parabolic subgroups, and thus contains the elementary group $E_{P_l}(l(t))$, introduced in Definition~\ref{E_P}.
 In fact they coincide. \begin{prop} The group $G_l(l(t))^+$ is generated by $l(t)$-points of unipotent radicals of any two opposite parabolic subgroups of the $l$-group scheme $G_{l}$.
 In particular, one has the equality